martinblech/mimerender/README.markdown

 In the `examples` directory you will find examples for web.py and Bottle as well.

+## Documentation

+You can read the full documentation in http://mimerender.rtfd.org

 ## How to get it

 mimerender is in [PyPI](http://pypi.python.org/pypi/mimerender), so it's as easy as doing: